arangodb/docs/3.12/aql/examples.md

 ---
 layout: default
+description: >-
-description: Creating test data, counting, subqueries, joins, grouping, traversals and other examples
+  Create test data, count documents, use joins, group attributes, traverse graphs, and other examples
 title: AQL Query Patterns & Examples
 ---
 AQL Query Patterns and Examples
 ===============================

+{{ page.description }}
+{:class="lead"}

 These pages contain some common query patterns with examples.
 For better understandability the query results are also included directly below each query.